mdlayher/wavepipe/API.md

 | 500 | server error | An internal error occurred. wavepipe will log these errors to its console log. |

 ## Status
-Used to retrieve current server status from wavepipe.
+Used to retrieve current server status from wavepipe, as well as server metrics, if specified.

 **Versions:** `v0`